Jafar123-cloud/solutions_repo/docs/1 Physics/5 Circuits/Problem_1.md

 - $R_3 = 30 \ \Omega$
 - $R_4 = 40 \ \Omega$

-This circuit is represented as a graph where each node is a junction, and each edge is a resistor with a given resistance value.

 ```plaintext
 Node 1 --- R1 --- Node 2 --- R2 --- Node 3